SterotECH/SterotECH/README.md

 ### I am a fullstack Developer

 ## About Me
-I am Currently Learning Django.
+I am Currently Learning react

 I am looking forward to collaborate on an **open source Project**.